-The Biodiscovery Institute and Advanced Environmental Research Institute will host
+The Biodiscovery Institute and Advanced Environmental Research Institute hosted their

 (undergrad and grad), post-doc, and faculty/staff.
 The poster/talk networking session

-will serve as an opportunity to celebrate our diverse researchers at BDI and AERI,
+served as an opportunity to celebrate our diverse researchers at BDI and AERI, make

-make meaningful connections, and highlight various departments and colleges within
+meaningful connections, and highlight various departments and colleges within BDI

 Richard A. Dixon is Distinguished Research Professor Emeritus in the Department of